A culture populated by absurdly small princesses and hulking male heroes can change the way men and women see themselves

 I welcome this evolution.
 But there’s still a lot to wonder about — and even complain about — in today’s animated children’s movies, especially in the radical differences between male and female bodies.

 Yes, on average real men’s bodies are bigger, and more muscular, than women’s.
 And yes, animation is an art form not restricted to the boundaries of realism, which is what makes it great.
 But the exaggerations in these children’s movies are extreme, they almost always promote the same image of big men and tiny women, and they are especially dramatic in romantic situations.

 The differences between men’s and women’s hands and arms in these pictures are more extreme than almost any you can find in real adults.
-The men’s hands are routinely 3- or 4-times larger than the women’s.
+The men’s hands are routinely three or four times larger than the women’s.
 For comparison, I checked a detailed report that the Army commissioned to design its equipment and uniforms.
-In real American adults, for example, men’s wrists are on average only about 15 percent larger in circumference than women’s.
-In that scene from Frozen, not only is Ana’s hand tiny compared with Hans’s, but in fact her eyeball is wider than her wrist.
+In real American adults, for example, men’s wrists are on average only about 15% larger in circumference than women’s.
+In that scene from Frozen, not only is Anna’s hand tiny compared with Hans’, but in fact her eyeball is wider than her wrist.